hakant/ember-getting-started-docs/README.md

 ###First Overview of App

 ####Templates
 Template will tell Ember what html to render for each page.
-Ember uses handlebar templating library.

 `app/templates/application.hbs` is the default template, if index.hbs is added with something in it, the `{{outlet}}` will display what is in there (default empty).